Dr. Yates Receives UCA Faculty Research Excellence Award

 August 12, 2011 – DPT Graduation Ceremonies

-Graduates of the 2011 Doctor of Physical Therapy program will be honored on Friday, August 12 at the University of Central Arkansas.
-Physical Therapy Convocation will be held at 2:00 PM in Reynolds Performance Hall followed by a reception in the Student Center Ballroom from 3:00-5:00.
-During Convocation guest speakers will include Dr. Steven Forbush of the UCA PT Faculty and Paul Kuipers of the DPT Class of 2011.
-The recipient of the Outstanding DPT Student will be announced.
-The Department of Physical Therapy will announce the 2011 recipients of the Joe Finnell PT Student Scholarship, Thomas Meadows Memorial Scholarship and the Madeline Ann Grubbs Scholarship.
-In addition, first time awards for Academic Excellence, Research Excellence and Service and Leadership will be presented to students from the class of 2011.
-Finally, the University Commencement Program will be held at 7:00 PM in the Farris Center.
+Graduates of the 2011 Doctor of Physical Therapy program were honored on Friday, August 12 at the University of Central Arkansas.
+DPT Students family and guests attended the Physical Therapy Convocation ceremony in Reynolds Performance Hall followed by a reception in the Student Center Ballroom from 3:00-5:00.
+Convocation guest speakers will include Dr. Steven Forbush of the UCA PT Faculty and Paul Kuipers of the DPT Class of 2011.
+In addition to the Outstanding DPT Student and Scholarship awards, the Department will present, for the first time, awards for Academic Excellence, Research Excellence and Service and Leadership to the DPT class of 2011.
+Later, the University Commencement Program was in the Farris Center.